johnwmillr/DocScraper/spoonacular/README.md

 [Spoonacular](http://spoonacular.com/) is a food and recipe website that offers a freemium API with over fifty different endpoints.

-My Python client for the Spoonacular is available here: [`spoonacular`](https://github.com/johnwmillr/SpoonacularAPI)
+My Python client for the Spoonacular API is available here: [`spoonacular`](https://github.com/johnwmillr/SpoonacularAPI)

 ### Examples